 The IRS has its own definition of a church.
 We have had clients over the years who have applied for church status but for whom the IRS has said, “We’ll give you 501c3 status as a mission, ministry, or a bible fellowship, but we will not grant your church status.”
 Now, if these churches had given tax-deductible receipts to its congregants, believing they were churches, would those receipts have been valid?
 Absolutely not.
 Upon an audit, those congregants’ deductions could have been disallowed.

 So, does a church need IRS tax-exempt status?
 No, if it falls in line with what the IRS says is a church (click here for IRS guidelines).
 But, Yes, if a church wants to be guaranteed that the tax-deductible receipts which it gives to its congregants are valid.
 If the IRS would determine that the “church” is not a “church” by IRS guidelines, then those tax-deductible receipts are not valid.
-Most churches, in order to be certain that their tax-deductible receipts are valid, prefer to have IRS church status.
+Most churches, in order to be certain that their tax-deductible receipts are valid, prefer to have IRS church status, protecting their congregants from possibly having their offerings being disallowed as tax-deductible.
 There are also other advantages to having 501(c)(3) status.
 Click here to see what advantages a church has if it gets 501c3 status.

 A church cannot support a candidate for election or legislation from the pulpit or by a pastor in his official position.
 This is true whether or not the church has 501c3 status.